 Included in the Rule

-The new rule sets April 2026 as the compliance deadline for public agencies.
-It formalizes Web Content Accessibility Guidelines (WCAG) 2.1 AA as the required standard for public entities and offers specific guidance on implementing existing accessibility rules for web content and mobile applications.
-The regulation also includes provisions on when exceptions to the standards may be permissible.
+The rule establishes a compliance timeline for public agencies and formalizes Web Content Accessibility Guidelines (WCAG) 2.1 Level AA as the required standard for web content and mobile applications.
+On April 20, 2026, the U.S. Department of Justice published an extension to the compliance deadline, moving it from April 24, 2026, to April 26, 2027.
+The regulation also includes provisions outlining when exceptions to the standards may be permissible.

 This rule sets a specific technical standard that state and local governments must follow to meet their existing obligations under Title II of the ADA for web and mobile app accessibility.